 - Each month, the amount you selected will be deducted from your pay before taxes are assessed.

-- Throughout the year, you will incur eligible expenses.
-You may pay for them out of pocket, or pay for health care expenses with an HCFSA Debit Card.
+- Throughout the year, you will incur eligible health or dependent care expenses.
+You may pay for them out of pocket or with an FSA debit card.

 - For expenses that you pay out of pocket, file claims to reimburse yourself with your tax-free money.

 - Claims incurred during the plan year should be submitted to Benefit Coordinators Corporation by June 30 following the end of the plan year.

 - For the HCFSA, the plan year is the calendar year plus a two-and-a-half month grace period (for example, from January 1, 2015 - March 15, 2016).

 - For the DCRA, the plan year is the calendar year.

 Benefit Coordinators Corporation (BCC) provides a debit card that you can use to pay for eligible HCFSA and DCRA expenses.
 This eliminates the need to pay for the expense up front and file a claim for reimbursement.
 In many cases, it eliminates the need to provide supporting documentation as well.

 See the Submitting Claims page for detailed information about the FSA debit card.

 You can save up to 25% on the money you spend on eligible expenses by contributing to the spending accounts on a pre-tax basis.
 However, you should be aware of the other financial implications of using these accounts.